Baby’s Nutritional Needs – 6 to 8 Months

 3

 If you haven’t yet, it’s time to start your journey into food.
-After age six months, neither breast milk nor formula have sufficient iron for baby’s nutritional needs.
+After age six months, neither human milk nor formula have sufficient iron for baby’s nutritional needs.
 The extra calories and density of solid food may help your child to stay full longer and sleep in longer chunks.
 During this age, food will be just a supplement.
-The majority of children’s calories will be coming from breast milk or formula.
+The majority of children’s calories will be coming from human milk or formula.
 This is not a time to reduce milk intake.
 Just add food to meet your baby’s growing demands for energy.

 What: